loco/wp-loco/readme.txt

 == Changelog ==

+= 2.6.13 =
+* Fix for direct calls to load_textdomain with custom paths

 = 2.6.12 =
 * Major fix to custom load_textdomain loader.
 Works when original file is absent
 * Fixed bug in template comparison when JSON files need to be merged